MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 The steps in this section show you how to verify the deployment has successfully completed.

 If you navigated away from the **Deployment is in progress** page, the following steps will show you how to get back to that page.
-If you're still on the page that shows **Your deployment is complete**, you can skip the steps and go to following image.
+If you're still on the page that shows **Your deployment is complete**, you can skip to the step after the image below.

 1. In the upper left of any portal page, select the hamburger menu and select **Resource groups**.

 1. In the box with the text **Filter for any field**, enter the first few characters of the resource group you created previously.
 If you followed the recommended convention, enter your initials, then select the appropriate resource group.

-1. In the left navigation pane, in the **Settings** section, select **Deployments**.
+1. In the left navigation blade, in the **Settings** section, select **Deployments**.
 You'll see an ordered list of the deployments to this resource group, with the most recent one first.

 1. Scroll to the oldest entry in this list.
 This entry corresponds to the deployment you started in the preceding section.
 Select the oldest deployment, as shown here.